pchapman-uat/CSC256-Final/readme.md

 2. Go to preferences (ctrl+P)
 3. Go to tools
 4. Go to Now Playing Simple
-5. Click the "..." to open file explorer for the path of the json file
+5. Click the "..." to open File Explorer for the path of the JSON file
-6. Select the json file (if there is not one, name it `foo_now_playing.json`)
+6. Select the JSON file (if there is not one, name it `foo_now_playing.json`)
 7. Click events
 8. Check all events
 9. Input the following formatting string: